t4gillianmcauliffe/gitIntegrationDemo/README.md

 - A Git Repository.
 We support GitHub (Cloud) and Bitbucket (Cloud)
 - A Terminalfour Test instance.
 You'll need Terminalfour ≥ 8.3.4 to use the Token Authentication methods.

+# We can use this to integrate with multiple instances of Terminalfour, such as dev and test envonrments too